temporalio/documentation/docs/server-introduction.md

 #### Web UI

 Access to the web UI can be restricted by authentication and authorization.
 This feature relies on the same mechanism that enables SDK auth controls.
-Follow the [server API authorization guide](/docs/server-api-auth) to set it up.
+Follow the [server API authorization guide](/docs/server-api-auth) as well as the steps outlined in the [Temporal Web README](https://github.com/temporalio/web#configuring-authentication-optional).

 ### Workflow search